Juan María Bordaberry: Early life and background

-That year he was appointed to the Cabinet, where he sat from 1969 to 1971 as agriculture minister in the government of President Jorge Pacheco, having had a long association with rural affairs (see Domingo Bordaberry).
+Initially, Bordaberry was aligned to the National Party and was elected to the Senate on the Blanco ticket.
+In 1964, however, he assumed the leadership of Liga Nacional de Accion Ruralista (National Rural Action League), and in 1969 joined the Colorado Party.
+That year he was appointed to the Cabinet, where he sat from 1969 to 1971 as minister of agriculture in the government of President Jorge Pacheco, having had a long association with rural affairs.